open-rmf/rmf-web/packages/reporting-server/README.md

 pip3 install reporting-server[postgres]
 ```

+Create the database instance on the engine that you chose.
 Then in your config, set the `db_url` accordingly, the url should be in the form

 ```
 DB_TYPE://USERNAME:PASSWORD@HOST:PORT/DB_NAME?PARAM1=value&PARAM2=value